Theological virtues

 Theological virtues are virtues associated in Christian theology and philosophy with salvation resulting from the grace of God.
 Virtues are traits or qualities which dispose one to conduct oneself in a morally good manner.
-Traditionally they have been named Faith, Hope, and Charity (Love).
+Traditionally the theological virtues have been named faith, hope, and charity (love).
+They are coupled with the four natural or cardinal virtues, and opposed to the seven deadly sins.

-The medieval Catholic philosopher Thomas Aquinas explained that these virtues are called theological virtues "because they have God for their object, both in so far as by them we are properly directed to Him, and because they are infused into our souls by God alone, as also, finally, because we come to know of them only by Divine revelation in the Sacred Scriptures".
+The medieval Catholic philosopher Thomas Aquinas explained that these virtues are called theological virtues "first, because their object is God, inasmuch as they direct us aright to God: secondly, because they are infused in us by God alone: thirdly, because these virtues are not made known to us, save by Divine revelation, contained in Holy Writ".

 Background

 1 Corinthians 13

 The first mention in Christian literature of the three theological virtues is in St. Paul's first letter to the Thessalonians 1:3, "...calling to mind your work of faith and labor of love and endurance in hope..."
 In 1 Thessalonians 5:8, he refers to this triad of virtues again, "But since we are of the day, let us be sober, putting on the breastplate of faith and love and the helmet that is hope for salvation."

 In 1 Corinthians 13, Paul places the greater emphasis on Charity (Love).
 "So faith, hope, love remain, these three; but the greatest of these is love."
 First, because it informs the other two: "It bears all things, believes all things, hopes all things, endures all things."
 According to Augustine of Hippo, from a temporal perspective, love lasts, while "Hope isn't hope if its object is seen," and faith gives way to possession.
 This view is shared by Gregory of Nyssa.